SpeedyCodes/RenderBender/README.md

 If you are using a different version however, you'll probably need to edit the static memory offset first.
 ##### Editing the static memory offset
-Go to `File/Preferences` and set the static memory offset for your specific Minecraft version.
-You can find values for some common versions here.
+Go to `File/Preferences` and set the static memory offset for your specific Minecraft version. <s>You can find values for some common versions here.
 - Release 1.19.20: 0x044B0080
 - Release 1.19.21: 0x044B0FA0
 - Release 1.19.22: 0x044B0F60
 - Release 1.19.30: 0x04875D00
-- Release 1.19.31: 0x04876CA0
+- Release 1.19.31: 0x04876CA0</s>

-If your version isn't yet on the list, you'll have check the previously mentioned Discord server.
+~~If your version isn't yet on the list~~, you'll have check the previously mentioned Discord server.
 A new value will usually be posted in the #modding-announcements channel shortly after a new release.
 If you have a Cheat Engine Cheat Table, you can get it from there too, if you know how.
-If this all sounds rather complicated: we are currently working on a way for RenderBender to detect the static memory offset automatically.
 ##### Changing the settings JSON
 Attention: most users will not need to do this, only do it if you know what you're doing.